-Archover, which has facilitated over £37 million of funding for UK businesses, is the first P2P lending platform to join a growing number of leading national and regional Escalate partners, including accountants PKF, Haines Watts and Price Bailey; law firms Bermans and Moore Blatch; and insurance claims mediation specialist Flaxmans.
+Archover, which has facilitated over £37 million of funding for UK businesses, is the first P2P lending platform to join a growing number of leading national and regional Escalate partners, including accountants PKF, Haines Watts and Price Bailey; and law firms Bermans and Moore Blatch.

 Escalate focusses on helping SMEs to achieve a prompt settlement to a wide range of commercial disputes, with fixed fees payable only on a successful outcome and no upfront costs.

 It does so by focusing on a negotiated settlement, using licenced corporate recovery specialists with a track record of rapidly recovering assets to negotiate on behalf of the claimant, and encouraging the defendant to settle quickly in the client’s favour without the need for litigation.
 The process allows a maximum of three months for this negotiation.

 If the defendant is unwilling to settle in this timeframe, solicitors acting on a fully conditional basis will begin preparing for litigation.
 As part of the service, all fees and associated costs are funded and paid on the client’s behalf all the way up to a High Court resolution, with the adverse costs risk indemnified by an insurance policy.